The definitive guide to wholesale energy: How it works, prices and more

 Gas supply

 At one time, the UK generated all its own gas needs.
-But the North Sea reserves have diminished in recent years.
+However the North Sea reserves have diminished in recent years.
 To keep an adequate gas supply, the UK now imports large amounts of natural gas.
 As a result, it must pay as much as EU countries to secure gas through European pipelines.

 Relying on the EU means the UK is exposed to European gas shortages.
 When pipelines or gas fields in Europe go offline, gas prices for the continent spike.